JackieGH/cse15l-lab-reports/remote-access-tutorial.md

 *5 minute read, 30-90 minute setup*

-In this tutorial, we are going to learn how to (legally) hack into a remote server from our computer and gain access to its files.
+In this tutorial, we are going to learn how to (legally) hack into a remote server from our computer and gain access to its files!

-Let's begin!
 #

 ### Part 1 : Finding Course-Specific Credentials ###